brianloveswords/hyperproxy/README.md

 })

 const server = proxy
-  .createServer(function(req, res, next){
+  .createServer(function(req, res, proxyRoute){
     // callback is optional, if nothing is passed proxying will
-    // happen as normal. when a callback is passed, calling `next`
+    // happen as normal. when a callback is passed, calling `proxyRoute`
     // will continue on to the proxy routing process. res.headers['x-proxy'] = 'hyperproxy'
-    next() // continue to proxy routing
+    proxyRoute() // continue to proxy routing }).listen(80)
-  }).listen(80)
 ```